UBC-Astrophysics/ObsPlan/README.md

 # Make2MASSMaps

-Generates four galaxy density maps from the 2MASS Extended Source Survey
+Generates four galaxy density maps from the 2MASS Extended Source Survey depicted below.

 ## Building a Healpix Map from a Catalog

 The initial source localizations from LIGO-Virgo will cover large areas of sky and will be provided in the form a healpix map.
 Astrophysical sources of gravitational radiation are likely to reside in galaxies, so it would make sense to search first in regions where the LIGO-Virgo probability is large and where the density of galaxies is large as well.
 See [Gehrels et al. (2015)](http://arxiv.org/abs/1508.03608) for more details.

 To help this process several galaxy and cluster catalogues are already linked to the LIGO-Virgo sky viewer so that observers can superimpose the galaxy catalogue visually on the LIGO-Virgo probability map.
 Here we implement a potentially simpler and definitely faster way to achieve a similar result.
-The python script below will calculate a healpix map of the galaxy density within the catalogue.
+The python script above (Make2MASSMaps) will calculate a healpix map of the galaxy density within the catalogue.

 Under the Bayesian prior assumption that the probability of a gravitational-wave event from a given region of space is propoortional to the density of galaxies within volume, one can calculate an improved localization of the position of the source simply by multiplying the LIGO-Virgo skymap by the skymap produced by this script, and then look in the most probable regions.